Via Ferrata Torre di Toblin Basic Info:

 Take a rest at rifugio Locatelli and get ready for the fun ahead!
 The ferrata starts directly behind the hut and it is marked with signs as “delle Scalette”.

-For around 20 minutes you will be walking upward until you get a clear view of Torre del Toblin straight ahead of you.
+For around 20 minutes you will be walking upward until you get a clear view of Torre di Toblin straight ahead of you.
 I remember looking at it for the first time and telling myself "I am crazy to even think I can make it to the top".

-You then have to loop clockwise around the tower along the narrow ledge to its north side.
+You then have to loop clockwise around the tower, along the narrow ledge to its north side.
 The mountain will be on your right hand side the whole time.
-Eventually you’ll come to a halt and a set of cables going straight up.
+Eventually you’ll come to a halt and notice a set of cables going straight up.
 Up until now It was easy, but the challenge is about to begin.

 Since it was my first ferrata I’ve ever done I found the first few meters of the cable section really difficult.
 As luck would have it, we experienced a decent snowfall couple of nights before and the melting snow froze overnight.
 Because the route faces north, it hardly sees any sun.
 A perfect recipe for icy conditions.